NathanPJF/training-lessons/exercises/# Exercise 3: HTML - Class attribute.md

-# Exercise 2: HTML - Class attribute
+# Exercise 3: HTML - Class attribute

-In this exercise we'll give this product page a legit makeover by applying the appropriate class attributes.
+In this exercise we'll give this product page a legit makeover by applying the appropriate `class` attributes.

 ## Tasks